FAQ | About PiP

 Long-Distance Letterpress classes range from 10–25 participants to ensure the best experience for both teachers and students.

-All of our classes are live, uncensored, and unrecorded.
-We find it’s a lot more fun and interactive this way.
+All of our classes are live, uncensored, and unrecorded — we find it’s a lot more fun and interactive this way.
 They are closed captioned using Zoom’s Live Transcription feature; to make the most of this tool, update to the most recent version of Zoom.

 What is PiP’s cancellation and no-show policy?